 I was caught out on day 1 when I intended to travel to La Laguna from Puerto de la Cruz but ended up in Santa Cruz sooner than I had wished.
 Don’t repeat my mistake.

-5. If you are paying with cash, keep hold of your ticket
+5. If you are paying with cash or card, keep hold of your ticket

 6. On popular routes, board the bus at its starting point and get there early.

 On more than one occasion, I witnessed queues of people trying to board popular buses at the bus station, and full buses driving past a sea of disappointed faces at bus stops further along the route.

 Buses in Tenerife are also used heavily by residents and can get very busy.
 To avoid disappointment, catch your bus at its starting point if possible (usually the bus station) and arrive a good 15 minutes before its scheduled departure time.